 - a.
-If the Airports Director believes that a person has violated the Rules and Regulations and determines that formal enforcement is appropriate, he or she shall follow the following process: - 1.
-Provide that person with a written warning of violation ("Warning of Violation") that provides at least thirty (30) days to cure the violation.
-In cases where the violation poses an imminent risk to the safety or security of the Airport or to persons or property on the Airport, the Airports Director may specify a shorter cure period. - 2.
-If that person fails to cure the violation within the time specified in the Warning of Violation, the Airports Director may issue a written notice of violation ("Notice of Violation") that provides at least fifteen (15) days to cure the violation.
-In cases where the violation poses an imminent risk to the safety or security of the Airport or to persons or property on the Airport, the Airports Director may specify a shorter cure period.
-This letter will also identify the date of a future Board of County Commissioners meeting when the matter will be heard, if not cured within the second notification timeframe.
+If the Airports Director (or his designee) believes that a person has violated the Rules and Regulations and determines that formal enforcement is appropriate, he or she shall follow the following process: - 1.
+Provide that person with a written warning of potential violation ("Warning of Potential Violation") that provides at least thirty (30) days to cure the violation. - 2.
+If that person fails to cure the violation within the time specified in the Warning of Potential Violation, the Airports Director may issue a written notice of potential violation ("Notice of Potential Violation") that provides at least fifteen (15) days to cure the violation.
+This notice will also identify the date of a future Board of County Commissioners meeting when the matter will be heard, if not cured within the second notification timeframe. - 3.
+During Steps 1 and 2 above, upon request, the alleged violator will be granted, a meeting with the Airports Director and if desired, additionally, a Deputy County